 About the ACCL

-The Academic Complex Computer Lab, or ACCL, is the central, open-access computer lab on the Arizona Western College and Northern Arizona University in Yuma campus.
+The Academic Complex Computer Lab, or ACCL, is the central, open-access computer lab at the Arizona Western College and Northern Arizona University in Yuma.
 The ACCL is an integral component of the ongoing partnership between Arizona Western College and Northern Arizona University in Yuma.
 First opened in January 1997, the ACCL serves the computing technology needs of students from both institutions, as well as the general community.

 Frequently Asked Questions